exager/Document-QA-Decision-Engine/README.md

-# Resol — A Decision-Driven Document QA System
+# Document QA Decision Engine

 > A RAG system that answers when it can prove the answer, and refuses when it can't.

 **Resol** is a Retrieval-Augmented Generation pipeline built around one guiding principle: **refuse over hallucinate**.
-Where most RAG demos retrieve top-k chunks and stuff them into an LLM prompt, Resol treats retrieval as a *signal*, not a verdict — it evaluates retrieval quality, decides whether the evidence justifies an answer, generates only when it does, and validates every answer against its sources before returning it.
+Where most RAG demos retrieve top-k chunks and stuff them into an LLM prompt, Resol treats retrieval as a *signal*, not a verdict - it evaluates retrieval quality, decides whether the evidence justifies an answer, generates only when it does, and validates every answer against its sources before returning it.

 It's built as a FastAPI service with pluggable chunkers, pluggable LLM backends, structured error handling, and observability baked in.
 The whole thing runs on a laptop but is structured so that swapping a component (chunker strategy, embedding model, LLM backend, vector store) is a config change, not a rewrite.